Back to: SQL Server Tutorial For Beginners and Professionals

 Print Error_Message()

-Example: try-catch with system defined error statements:
+Example: try-catch with system defined error statements in SQL Server:

 ALTER PROCEDURE spDivideTwoNumbers @Number1 INT, @Number2 INT AS BEGIN DECLARE @Result INT SET @Result = 0 BEGIN TRY SET @Result = @Number1 / @Number2 PRINT 'RESULT IS : '+CAST(@Result AS VARCHAR) END TRY BEGIN CATCH PRINT ERROR_MESSAGE() END CATCH END